Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Variants of Self-Attention

 \item \textbf{Sliding Window Attention \cite{beltagy2020longformer}:} Instead of attending to the full sequence, sliding window attention restricts attention computation to a fixed-size local window around each token, significantly reducing complexity for long sequences.

-\item \textbf{Locality-Sensitive Hashing (LSH) Attention \cite{kitaev2020reformer}:} This attention clusters similar tokens into the same buckets using a hash function, and performs attention only within buckets, reducing full sequence attention to sparse approximations.
+\item \textbf{Locality-Sensitive Hashing (LSH) Attention \cite{kitaev2020reformer}:} This attention mechanism clusters similar tokens into the same buckets using the random rotation-based hash function \cite{charikar2002}, and performs attention only within buckets, reducing full sequence attention to sparse approximations.

 \item \textbf{Flash Attention version 2 \cite{dao2023flashattention2}:} A highly optimized attention implementation that reduces memory access overhead and improves computational efficiency by reorganizing Nvidia's GPU memory patterns and leveraging GPU parallelism, leading to faster training and lower memory consumption.
-It is one of the most common attention mechanisms used in LLMs, such as Llama \cite{touvron2023llama} and Mistral \cite{chaplot2023albert} model series.
+It is one of the common attention mechanisms used in different LLMs, such as Llama \cite{touvron2023llama} and Mistral \cite{chaplot2023albert} model series.

-\item \textbf{Multi-Head Latent Attention (MLA) \cite{deepseek2024v2}:} A Key-Value (KV) attention compression technique introduced in DeepSeek-V2~\cite{liu2024deepseek} that reduces memory by jointly encoding keys and values into shared latent vectors, enabling faster inference with minimal performance loss.
+\item \textbf{Multi-Head Latent Attention (MLA) \cite{deepseek2024v2}:} A Key-Value (KV) attention compression technique introduced in DeepSeek-V2~\cite{liu2024deepseek} that reduces memory by jointly encoding keys and values into shared latent vectors, which enable faster inference with minimal performance loss.

 \end{itemize}